hectormoreira/jsnpm/random-messages/README.md

 # random-messages

 Whenever I start a new project, I don't know what to write for the first commit.
-After doing a “git init” there is technically nothing there...
+After doing a "git init" there is technically nothing there...

 ## Install